How to Create, Manage, and Improve Knowledge Management Systems for Customer Support

-Creating a knowledge management system that’s actually useful can free up the time of your support staff while providing a similar or an even greater level of customer satisfaction.
+Creating a useful knowledge management system can free up the time of your support staff while providing a similar or an even greater level of customer satisfaction.

-You can also find what people are commonly searching for on your site using Google Analytics.
-As long as you have enabled the site search feature in Google Analytics, you can simply go to Behavior > Site Search > Search Terms to see the common terms people are searching for (pro tip: you can compare time periods and sort by “absolute change” to see rising trends over time) ...
+3) Use Google Analytics to find what people are commonly searching for on your site.
+As long as you have enabled the site search feature in Google Analytics, you can simply go to Behavior > Site Search > Search Terms to see the common terms people are searching for.
+Pro tip: You can compare time periods and sort by “absolute change” to see rising trends over time.

 There are many moving pieces when it comes to the overall customer experience.
 Specific roles each tend to hold a piece of knowledge concerning the whole experience.
 For instance, feedback from salespeople that may be distinct from user experience researchers, customer support specialists, and marketers.